dell/dellemc-openmanage-ansible-modules/docs/modules/idrac_secure_boot.rst

     \ :literal:`Standard`\  indicates that the system has default certificates, image digests, or hash loaded from the factory.

-    When Secure Boot Policy is configured as Custom you can perform the following operations as view, export, import, delete, delete all, and reset policies.
+    When the Secure Boot Policy is set to Custom, you can perform following operations such as viewing, exporting, importing, deleting, deleting all, and resetting policies.

   force_int_10 (optional, str, None)
-    Determines if the system BIOS will load the legacy video (INT 10h) option ROM from the video controller.
+    Determines whether the system BIOS loads the legacy video (INT 10h) option ROM from the video controller.

     This parameter is supported only in UEFI boot mode.
 If UEFI Secure Boot mode is enabled, you cannot enable this parameter.